LingkongSky/nodebb-robot/README.md

 # English
 ## nodebb-robot
 A topic robot use for nodebb,which can post data by string or url.Support the regular and multitasks.

 Environment: Python3.11

+## Planning
+Add the function of image post.

 ## Build
 ````
 pip install -r requirements.txt